rebha0117/email-management-system/architecture.md

 Records SES message IDs and updates send status to sent or failed

+Responsibility of Sender Service:
-The Sender Service applies business rules, batching, and rate control.
+Apply business rules, batching, and rate control.
-It does not handle delivery or bounce logic.
+It does not handle delivery, bounce, or complaint logic.

 4. AWS SES